makrai/notes/mosbach2006-stabil-finetune.md

     the recent Mixout method (Lee+ 2020)
-* our method leads to a much more stable fine-tuning performance on all three datasets as evidenced by the significantly smaller standard deviation of the final performance.
-To
+* our method leads to a much more stable fine-tuning performance on all three datasets as evidenced by the significantly smaller standard deviation of the final performance
 * Levene’s test (Levene, 1960) to check the equality of variances for the distributions of the final performances on each dataset
-  * For all three datasets, the test results in a p-value less than 0.001 when we compare the variances between our method and the method achieving the second smallest variance
+  * For all three datasets, p < 0.001 when we compare the variances between our method and the method achieving the second smallest variance
 * our method improves the overall fine-tuning performance:
   * in Table 1 we achieve a higher mean value on all datasets and also comparable or better maximum performance on MRPC and CoLA respectively